COVID-19 ServicesWe're here for your coronavirus concerns.

 - Other symptoms of COVID-19 are improving*

-If you had a positive COVID-19 test result, but no symptoms, you can end isolation 10 days after your positive viral test.
-If your healthcare provider recommends additional testing, they will let you know when you can resume being around others based on your test results.
+If you had a positive COVID-19 test result, but no symptoms your healthcare provider would recommend additional testing, they will let you know when you can resume being around others based on your test results.

 Patients with severe COVID-19 and immunocompromised patients might need to stay home longer than 10 days and up to 20 days after symptoms first appeared.
 Talk to your healthcare provider for information.